 Service.
 A variety of service projects are done by our students to benefit ministries both near and far.

-Sports.
-Cross country and track for girls and boys in grades 3-8; basketball and volleyball for girls and boys in grades 5-8.
+Grace School's sports teams compete with other private schools in the area.
+Cross country and track for girls and boys include students in grades 3-8; basketball and volleyball teams for girls and boys include students in grades 5-8.

 Band.
 Ensemble and individual lessons are taught by teachers from Walther Christian Academy.
 Students have the opportunity to join students from other area Lutheran schools to participate in a larger band that rehearses at Walther.